 This is obviously a plus for network technicians looking to reduce their time spent commuting, but what does it mean for you and your business?
 Let’s go over some of the claims that are frequently made about this technology and see whether they’re based in reality:

 It allows for immediate expansion to new sites.

 Being able to instantly configure hardware at new sites without needing to even leave the office would be a dream come true for anyone who’s had to go through this painful process in the past.

 Unfortunately, though, because SD WAN just functions as an overlay rather than actually replacing the hardware itself, it only configures hardware; this means that if the hardware and connection aren’t already in place, the SD WAN has nothing to overlay.
 This tech can get new sites up and running, but not without an existing connection, so regrettably, you still have to factor in the irritation of circuit installation times.

 It can improve the experience of using SaaS’

-Many businesses utilise Software as a Service (or SaaS) applications nowadays – if that includes you then SD WAN could be helpful, providing a central location that ensures all of your satellite operations can access the same application with the same priority and speed given to the data.
+Many businesses utilize Software as a Service (or SaaS) applications nowadays – if that includes you then SD WAN could be helpful, providing a central location that ensures all of your satellite operations can access the same application with the same priority and speed given to the data.

-If you’re using real-time applications, you need to make sure that they’re always running at their best, particularly if they’re being used by customers or end users.
-An SD WAN can help you respond to WAN issues without needing anybody on site, preventing downtime at crucial moments.
+If you’re using real-time applications, you need to make sure that they’re always running at their best, particularly if they’re being used by customers or end-users.
+An SD WAN can help you respond to WAN issues without needing anybody on-site, preventing downtime at crucial moments.
 The benefit of this depends on how much you rely on these applications – if they’re important to your daily operations, this could be a huge plus.

 ‘SD WAN lets you quickly manage traffic priority and bandwidth’